 One of the things that makes WordPress so awesome is that you can change so many aspect of it, including the styling, by using different themes.
 There are a lot of free themes in the WordPress repository, but you'll probably want a premium theme for any site you plan on making into an earner.

-The Genesis theme suite by StudioPress is by far my favorite option for WordPress themes.
-This very site is built using it.
+The Genesis theme suite by StudioPress is an excellent professional option for WordPress themes.
+I've used it for many sites.

 While I prefer the whole Genesis suite, sometimes it's nice to get a one-off theme that has a different look.
 For those instances I jump onto ThemeForest.